-I know that private tutors can be expensive, but if you have the funds available, it is money well spent.
+I know private tutors can be expensive, but if you have the funds available, it is money well spent.

-Your tutor can tailor make your classes just for you.
+Your tutor can tailor-make your classes just for you.
 He should design each class for your needs and your needs alone.

-Finding a tutor is easy and there are English tutors available for every kind of student.
-When you find one make sure he or she knows exactly what it is you want to study.
+Finding a tutor is easy, and there are English tutors available for every kind of student.
+When you find one, make sure he or she knows exactly what it is you want to study.

-Do not leave this to chance.
+Do not leave this to chance!

-And do not think because the tutor is the expert he should prepare the lessons you need.
+And do not think because the tutor is the expert he should prepare for the lessons you need.

 It is much better if you tell him exactly what you need to study.

-So if you are preparing for the IELTS test then make sure the tutor knows about this.
+So if you are preparing for the IELTS test, then make sure the tutor knows about this.
 Tell him what you have studied so far and any weak points you have.

 You should ask him to prepare a test to gauge your levels in speaking, reading, writing, listening and vocabulary.
 This will help him greatly in helping you.